Memory-aware curriculum federated learning for breast cancer classification: Results

 \section{Results}

 \paragraph{\textbf{Initialization of local models}} First of all, we investigate the classification performance of the FL method with different pretraining strategies.
-The first case \textit{Local model} corresponds to pretraining each model with their own private data.
-The second case \textit{Scratch} to a random initialization of the local model weights.
-The third case \textit{DDSM} corresponds to pretraining the models on the CBIS-DDSM dataset \cite{Lee2017CBISDDSM}.
+The first case, \textit{Local model}, corresponds to pretraining each model with their own private data.
+The second case, \textit{Scratch}, refers to a random initialization of the local model weights.
+The third case, \textit{DDSM}, corresponds to pretraining the models on the CBIS-DDSM dataset \cite{Lee2017CBISDDSM}.
 The last case corresponds to initializing the model with the publicly shared weights from Wu~\etal~\cite{Wu2019Breast}.

 In Table~\ref{table:initialization}, the AUC for the different initialization strategies is reported.
+In the columns we report the AUC for each site, and then averaged over sites (last column).
 We found that the best approach was using the pretrained weights from Wu~\etal~\cite{Wu2019Breast}.
 This behaviour is expected because their model was trained with a very-large private dataset.
 Moreover, the model in \cite{Wu2019Breast} was already pretrained with the ImageNet~\cite{Krizhevsky2012imagenet} dataset.
 Interestingly as well, classification results were better when all local models were initialized either randomly or pretrained on a single dataset (DDSM) than when each of them was pretrained on a small private dataset.
 Although DDSM dataset is large, it is formed by screen film mammography instead of FFDM, which explains the difference to Wu~\etal's weights.